cajuncoding/cajuncoding.github.io/_posts/2020-07-21-dynamic-cloudflare-dns-for-github-pages.md

 To allow serving our content via our custom domain, we do need to enable this on the GitHub side, but they make it just as easy here too.

-[Documented here...](https://docs.github.com/en/github/working-with-github-pages/about-custom-domains-and-github-pages) We could createa CNAME file manually.
+[Documented here...](https://docs.github.com/en/github/working-with-github-pages/about-custom-domains-and-github-pages) We could create a CNAME file manually.

 But their UI is super easy and takes care of this for us.
 In your repo, navigate to **Settings -> Options** and scroll on down to **GitHub Pages**.
 Finally enter the domain, just as you did in CloudFlare, here so that GitHub will properly route/handle all requests from that domain by serving content from your repo.